TejasKDA/Test-Case-Study/README.md

   credit loss.
 Identification of such applicants using EDA is the aim of this case study.
 - loan.csv is used for the project

+## Driving factors
+- Home Ownership
+- Purpose
+- DTI
+- Annual income
+- Pub_rec
+- Grade

 ## Conclusions
--Loans with an interest rate exceeding 12% are more likely to be charged off compared to lower interest rate categories.
+- Loans with an interest rate exceeding 12% are more likely to be charged off compared to lower interest rate categories.

--Individuals without home ownership are at a higher risk of loan default.
+- Individuals without home ownership are at a higher risk of loan default.

--Applicants seeking loans for Renewable Energy and Small Business purposes have an elevated likelihood of defaulting.
+- Applicants seeking loans for Renewable Energy and Small Business purposes have an elevated likelihood of defaulting.

--Elevated Debt-to-Income (DTI) ratios pose a greater risk of defaults, as they may be linked to lower annual incomes.
+- Elevated Debt-to-Income (DTI) ratios pose a greater risk of defaults, as they may be linked to lower annual incomes.

--A higher count of bankruptcies is associated with an increased probability of loan defaults.
+- A higher count of bankruptcies is associated with an increased probability of loan defaults.

--Loans classified under Grade G have the highest likelihood of default among different loan grades
+- Loans classified under Grade G have the highest likelihood of default among different loan grades

 ## Technologies Used
 - pandas - version 2.0.3